owensgroup/hiptracer/docs/papers.md

 # Thesis Statement for Papers / QE
-- This is a thesis for papers and the QE.
+- This is a thesis(es) for papers and the QE.

 - I am taking what I built and trying to apply it to several problems that I think have research-value.
+Each bullet is one potential paper idea, and at the end I have a "thesis statement" made from putting them together.

-- I'm basing each item off specific papers from conferences that did similar things (ex MICRO).
+- I'm basing each item off specific papers from conferences that did similar things (ex MICRO, SIGMETRICS).

 ## Paper Ideas
 We built a set of tools to obtain sequences of library calls and executed GPU binary code.